-The anti-vaccine religion definitely hates the HPV vaccine more than any other one out there.
+The anti-vaccine religion definitely hates the HPV vaccine more than any other one out there – claiming that it causes infertility is just part of the fear, uncertainty, and doubt campaign.
 They invent more lies about it while ignoring the overwhelming scientific consensus about the vaccine’s safety and effectiveness.
 But relying upon facts is generally not something found in the anti-vaccine wheelhouse.

 Of course, the false claims about the HPV vaccine often rely upon pseudoscience produced by anti-vaccine shills like the oft-retracted Shaw and Tomljenovic, the infamous Lyons-Weiler, and the preposterous Shoenfeld.
 Because the anti-vaxxers lack any evidence to support their dislike of the HPV vaccine, they require the appeal to false authority to claim that these discredited pseudoscientists’ work is somehow more important than all of the body evidence, from real, respected scientists, that supports HPV vaccine safety and effectiveness.

-So, let’s take a look at this new study from a non-scientist claiming that the HPV vaccine affects pregnancy rates.
+So, let’s take a look at this new study from a non-scientist claiming that the HPV vaccine causes infertility.
 I almost thought about ignoring it, but it’s just too funny.